-On 28 January 2016, a formal ceremony marked the establishment of the Littoral Warfare Unit and the transfer of command from the Commanding Officers of the Mine Counter Measures Team, the Operational Dive Team and the Maritime Survey Team to the Commanding Officer Littoral Warfare Unit.
+On 28 January 2016, a formal ceremony marked the establishment of the Littoral Warfare Unit (LWU) and the transfer of command from the Commanding Officers of the Mine Counter Measures Team, the Operational Dive Team and the Maritime Survey Team to the Commanding Officer Littoral Warfare Unit.
+In June 2017 the LWU became HMNZS Matataua (MAT).

-The LWU, is part of the Maritime Component Command.
-The LWU comprises a Command Element, two operational groups (Military Hydrographic Group) (Mil-HG) and (Clearance Diving and Mine Warfare Group) (CDMWG), and a support group (Logistics Support Group), which all contribute to the delivery of littoral warfare operational capability.
+MAT, is part of the Maritime Component Command.
+It comprises a Command Element, and two operational groups Military Hydrographic Group (MHG) and Clearance Diving Group (CDG), and a support group Logistics Support Group (LSG), which all contribute to the delivery of littoral warfare operational capability.

-Rather than being a platform based organisation, the LWU consists of a ‘toolbox’ of mission-based capability that is adaptable to provide the appropriate personnel and equipment for assigned tasks or missions.
+Rather than being a platform based organisation, MAT consists of a ‘toolbox’ of mission-based capability that is adaptable to provide the appropriate personnel and equipment for assigned tasks or missions.

 - Mine Counter Measures (MCM) and diving operations